thecodeteam/libstorage/.docs/user-guide/config.md

 parameter|description
 ---------|-----------
-`libstorage.integration.volume.mount.preempt`|Forcefully take control of volumes when requested `libstorage.integration.volume.mount.path`|The default path for mounting volumes `libstorage.integration.volume.mount.rootPath`|The path within the volume to private mount (ex. `/data`) `libstorage.integration.volume.create.disable`|Disable the ability for a volume to be created `libstorage.integration.volume.remove.disable`|Disable the ability for a volume to be removed
+`libstorage.integration.volume.mount.preempt`|Forcefully take control of volumes when requested `libstorage.integration.volume.mount.path`|The default host path for mounting volumes `libstorage.integration.volume.mount.rootPath`|The path within the volume to return to the integrator (ex. `/data`) `libstorage.integration.volume.create.disable`|Disable the ability for a volume to be created `libstorage.integration.volume.remove.disable`|Disable the ability for a volume to be removed